ogr09/phantomjs_doc_ja/Quick-Start.md

-This instruction assumes that PhantomJS is installed and its executable is place somewhere in the PATH.
+This instruction assumes that PhantomJS is installed and its executable is placed somewhere in the PATH.

 The code shown here is also available in [[various examples|Examples]] included with PhantomJS.
 You are also recommended to explore the use of PhantomJS for [[page automation|Page Automation]], [[network monitoring|Network Monitoring]], [[screen capture|Screen Capture]], and [[headless testing|Headless Testing]].